apache/brpc/docs/en/client.md

 ### Inherit google::protobuf::Closure

 Drawback of using NewCallback is you have to allocate memory on heap at least 3 times: response, controller, done.
-If profiler shows that the memory allocation is a hotspot, you can consider inheriting Closure by your own, and put response/controller as member fields.
+If profiler shows that the memory allocation is a hotspot, you can consider inheriting Closure by your own, and enclose response/controller as member fields.
 Doing so combines 3 new into one, but the code will be worse to read.
 Don't do this if memory allocation is not an issue.
 ```c++
 class OnRPCDone: public google::protobuf::Closure {
 public: